-For additional information, please check the current course schedule posted online.
+In the case of covid-restrictions, some courses may be moved online.
+For the most up-to-date information, please check the current course schedule posted online.

 Prerequisites are courses that must be taken prior to the indicated course.

 Corequisites are courses that are taken at the same time as the indicated course according to the Curriculum Plan.